-The only other things to say are it won’t matter if you use a spicy or mild chorizo – use whichever you prefer.
-However it is worth using an intact sausage and slicing it rather than using ready-sliced chorizo as ready-sliced are generally too thin to work that well.
-Lastly, use a good, fairly robust-flavored hard cheese – I have used a really tasty smoked cheddar the last few times I have made it and it has been great, but a regular aged cheddar would also be good or go properly Spanish with manchego or another good Spanish sheep’s milk cheese.
+I’d recommend you use a good, fairly robust-flavored hard cheese.
+I have used a really tasty smoked cheddar the last few times I have made it and it has been great, but a regular aged cheddar would also be good or go properly Spanish with manchego or another good Spanish sheep’s milk cheese.

 The flavors and textures in this Spanish chorizo sandwich go so well together that each bite is a delicious mix.
 The chorizo is nicely crisp, the arugula/rocket crunchy, the cheese smooth and the piquillo peppers gently squidgy (in a good way).
 Give it a try and it will become one of your favorites too.